bezhanSalleh/laravel-plans/readme.md

 ```

 If you use the integrated Stripe Charge feature, you will have to pass a Stripe Token to charge from that user.
 Since Stripe Tokens are disposable (one-time use), you will have to manage getting a token from your users.

 ```php
 $user->renewSubscription('tok...');
 ```

-As always, if the payment was processed, it will fire the `Qanoune\Plans\Stripe\ChargeSuccessful` event, or if the payment failed, it will fire `Qanoune\Plans\Stripe\ChargeFailed` event.
+As always, if the payment was processed, it will fire the `BezhanSalleh\LaravelPlans\Stripe\ChargeSuccessful` event, or if the payment failed, it will fire `BezhanSalleh\LaravelPlans\Stripe\ChargeFailed` event.

 # Due subscriptions

 Subscriptions that are not using the local Stripe Charge feature will never be marked as `Due` since all of them are paid, by default.

 If your app uses your own payment method, you can pass a closure for the following `chargeForLastDueSubscription()` method that will help you get control over the due subscription:

 ```php
 $user->chargeForLastDueSubscription(function($subscription) {
     // process the payment here